-SHA's intentions are to redevelop Matthews Court, Garden Street and Gilmore Terrace.
-SHA will implement the Rental Assistance Demonstration program.
+SHA is in the process of redeveloping Matthews Court, Garden Street and Gilmore Terrace.
+SHA converted the properties via the Rental Assistance Demonstration program October 2020.
 On February 10, 2015, SHA submitted a portfolio conversion application seeking approval to convert all its properties under the RAD program.
-Units in the developments are currently public housing units, but will be converted to Housing Choice Voucher (also known as Section 8) units under the HUD's RAD program.
+Units in the developments were public housing units, but converted to Housing Choice Voucher (also known as Section 8) units under the HUD's RAD program as of October 1, 2020.
 The conversion enables SHA to privatize the developments and raise the necessary capital for the renovations.
 SHA received an award of low-income housing tax credits and tax-exempt bonds from the North Carolina Housing Finance Agency for major renovations.
 SHA applied for the funding in 2017 and was notified of the award in February 2018.
 The 2018 low-income housing credits were swopped with 2019 low-income housing credits.
-The award includes over \$5.5 million of federal low-income housing tax credits and over \$10.6 million in short-term tax-exempt bond allocation.
+The award includes over \$9 million of federal low-income housing tax credits and over \$15million in short-term tax-exempt bond allocation.
 The low-income housing tax credits will be purchased by a private equity investor, and the tax-exempt bonds will enable SHA to obtain a loan insured by the Federal Housing Administration (FHA) at a low interest rate.